-The world of professional surfing may be preparingfor a new revolution.
-High event costs, take over rumours, New York and J-Bay cancellations and global recession may end up destroying the ASP World Tour.
+The world of professional surfing may be preparing for a new revolution.
+High event costs, take-over rumors, New York and J-Bay cancellations, and a global recession may end up destroying the ASP World Tour.

 Who will be the face of the surfing revolution?
 Kelly Slater, the man behind the 2009 movement, says he knows who's leading the way to new waves and a new World Tour model and concept.

-"I do know who's involved but I honestly don't know details.
+"I do know who's involved, but I honestly don't know details.
 I've just kept myself out of the loop.
-If I snooped I could get the story but it's only a couple weeks away and we'll all know.
+If I snooped, I could get the story, but it's only a couple of weeks away, and we'll all know.
 Better than just trying to predict.
 US Open is news time from what I hear", he told the Australian Surfing Life.

-The fact is that everybody knows something will happen, soon.
-Kieren Perrow, surfers' voice inside the ASP, Dave Prodan, media director at ASP and even Brodie Carr, former CEO at ASP, know that it will happen.
-Is ita matter of time or number of supporters?
+The fact is that everybody knows something will happen soon.
+Kieren Perrow, surfers' voice inside the ASP, Dave Prodan, media director at ASP, and even Brodie Carr, former CEO at ASP, know that it will happen.
+Is it a matter of time or a number of supporters?

 Moreover, critics say ASP should own media rights so that the entire competition model may benefit from the overall income.
-One thing's for certain, the summer of 2012 promises to heat up when the US Open of Surfing kicks off on the 28th July.
+One thing's for certain, the summer of 2012 promises to heat up when the US Open of Surfing kicks off on July 28.